 Clean air is key

 According to Shaughnessy, the virus can be transmitted through both human contact and aerosol transmission.
-“Very small aerosols can remain in the air for three to four hours, and on surfaces, they can remain for days,” Shaughnessy explained.
+“This virus can survive on smaller aerosols (less than 5 microns in size) in the air for three to four hours, and on surfaces, depending upon the surface, for two to three days,” Shaughnessy explained.
 “If ever there was a time in history for improved indoor air quality, it would be now,” Shaughnessy stated.

 After being confined at home for weeks, residents are ready to shop, visit salons, see movies and eat at local restaurants.
 “There is an immediate need to identify what businesses can do to supplement social distancing measures, such as improving indoor air quality,” Shaughnessy explained.
 “These practices go hand-in-hand with other effective approaches such as the cleaning/disinfecting of high-contact surfaces.”